Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 SSM use ";" to separate different actions in a rule.
 Whether the later action will be executed depends on the execution result of the prior action.
 If prior action fails, the following actions will not be executed.

-Above rule means for each file under /test directory, if it's age is more than 90 days, SSM will move the file to archive storage, and set the replica to 1. "setReplica 1" is not a built-in action.
+Above rule means for each file under /test directory, if its age is more than 90 days, SSM will move the file to archive storage, and set the replica to 1. "setReplica 1" is not a built-in action.
 Users need to implement it by themselves.

 Please refer to https://github.com/Intel-bigdata/SSM/blob/trunk/docs/support-new-action-guide.md for how to add a new action in SSM.